Skip to main content

 2. Run the script as a background process.

-nohup bash /home/ubuntu/cloudtrail/script.py > /dev/null 2>&1 &
+nohup python3 /home/ubuntu/cloudtrail/script.py > /dev/null 2>&1 &

 3. Check the results.

-Example: /home/ubuntu/cloudtrail/process_log.log File Content
+Example: /home/ubuntu/cloudtrail/process_log.log file content

-INFO:root:Local directory .zip files: ['trail_XXXX-XX-XX-XX.zip', 'trail_XXXX-XX-XX-XX.zip', ...]
+INFO:root:Local directory files: ['trail_XXXX-XX-XX-XX.gz', 'trail_XXXX-XX-XX-XX.gz', ...]

 [INFO] Main script started

-[INFO] {'/home/ubuntu/cloudtrail/trail_XXXX-XX-XX-XX.zip'}
+[INFO] {'/home/ubuntu/cloudtrail/trail_XXXX-XX-XX-XX.gz'}

 [SUCCESS] {'processed_data/trail_XXXX-XX-XX-XX.json'}